themill/qip/doc/development.rst

 Development with Qip and Wiz
 ============================

-When developing Python modules, it is usually desired to be able to install the module in editable mode, directly linking to the source code for rapid development.
+Allowing a Python module to be installed in editable mode, directly linking to the source code, is important for rapid development.

 To ensure that Qip/Wiz can provide the same functionality as pip installing into a :term:`Virtualenv`, Qip supports an editable mode.